iposton/angular-ssr-movie-search/README.md

 * Commit and then push to github. <br>
 `git commit -am "make a commit."` then `git push`
 * With `Heroku CLI` login to heroku from terminal run: `heroku login`.
-* Create a heroku app write this command: `heroku create angular-movie-search` and `git push heroku master`.
+* Create a heroku app write this command: <br>
+`heroku create angular-movie-search` and `git push heroku master`.
-* Store the TMDB api key to the heroku app setting's config vars.
+* Store the TMDB api key to the heroku app setting's config vars. <br>
 The `key: TOKEN` and `value: TMDB api key`.

 If the heroku app name that you created is taken make up a unique name that is available.
 I will add a part 2 for this tutrial so we can show some more movie data and make the page interactive by loading movie trailers.
 Thank you for reading.
+[Full source code](https://github.com/iposton/angular-ssr-movie-search)